Stories - USA VALUES, LLC

 The company installed the capacity and information so that 100% of the orders came out of the art department on time done right the first time.
 This was not easy and the entire operation of the company including sales and marketing needed to change to make this possible and respected.
 This change reached everywhere including over 15 classes of customer trade.

-All of the shifting could be done without executive input.
-Most of the short scheduled orders could be taken without executive input.
-The business quickly grew to absorb the “extra” resources that were created.
-Going forward excess capacity was stored in the Art Department and used to keep the entire plant on time.
+All of the shifting could be done without executive input, most of the short scheduled orders could be taken without executive input.
+The business quickly grew to absorb the “extra” resources that were created in art and customer service.
+Going forward excess capacity was "stored" in the Art Department and used to keep the entire plant on time.
 The savings of twenty was offset by one.

 Application to FTFRTFT in a school district

-Avoiding the exception is the definition of quality is free.
+Avoiding the exception is the definition of quality is free and applies in the school and the printing company.
 Aligning to avoid failing the requirements was fully paid for by the system of budgeted costs already in place.
+This expectation would be the same in the school as in the printing company.

 Thomas D. Wolfgram